thycotic/ssm-docs/using/index.md

 #### Ellipsis Options

 Secrets and folders have ellipsis menu options that allow users to view, edit, and delete items based on permission levels.
+The options available are dynamic based on the Secret.

 ![ellipsis](images/ellipsis.png "Ellipsis Menu Options")